-In addition to key management personnel, the Corporation transacted with the following related parties during the three months ended March 31, 2023 and/or 2022:
+In addition to key management personnel, the Corporation transacted with the following related parties during the year ended December 31, 2023 and/or 2022:

 - Cazador, a private company controlled by the Corporation's CEO, Adam Travis; and - Thomas Morgan & Co Ltd. ("TMCL"), a private company controlled by the Corporation's Chair of the Board, Fletcher Morgan.